superuser-parth/Remote_Sensing_HMI/README.md

 ## Acknowledgements

 Special thanks to the contributors and open-source projects that have inspired and provided valuable resources for this project.
-Also we would like to thank Prathamesh Shelar, Prabhat Kumar and Varun Kamath for guiding us throughout the project. prathamesh.shelar@spit.ac.in prabhat.kumar@spit.ac.in varun.kamath@spit.ac.in
+Also we would like to thank Prathamesh Shelar (prathamesh.shelar@spit.ac.in), Prabhat Kumar (prabhat.kumar@spit.ac.in) and Varun Kamath (varun.kamath@spit.ac.in) for guiding us throughout the project.

 ## Feedback